mydoot/PollPage/README.md

 # Poll Stuff

-Webpage being used to store discord polls.
-The polls are stored in a json then parsed using React and Typescript for the webpage.
+Repository for a [https://mydoot.github.io/PollPage/](Webpage) that's being used to store discord polls.
+The polls we're taken and then stored into a json, then parsed using React/Typescript.